annalena-k/FAB-meets-diffME/README.md

 ```bash
 source venv-fab-meets-diffme/bin/activate
 ```
-you need to enter the cloned directory
+and (potentially) upgrading `pip` with `pip install --upagrade pip`, you need to enter the cloned directory
 ```bash
 cd FAB-meets-diffME
 ```